 A summary of the pro forma projections with lease rates and net present value of investment (NPV) is shown in Table 2.
-Should TTAD choose to move ahead with Super T-hangar development, the best scenario from a financial perspective is for TTAD to construct the hangars using cash and sets the lease rate using a market rate lease principle.
+Should TTAD choose to move ahead with Super T-hangar development, the best scenario from a financial perspective is for TTAD to construct the hangars using 50 percent financing and 50 percent cash.
+The lease rate is set so that the cost of financing is recovered, which is \$1,400 per hangar per month starting in Year 1.
+This is Scenario 6 in the Table 2.